michaelnisi/manger/README.md

 }
 ```

-To try above example on the command-line, you might pipe to [json](https://github.com/trentm/json) like so:
+To try above on the command-line, pipe to [json](https://github.com/trentm/json) like so:
 ```
 cat example/5by5.json | node example/stdin.js | json
 ```